CodeForPittsburgh/law-reading-robot-data/supabase/README.md

 ```
 end;

-## Delete SQL tables in the Supabase dev environment
+## How to delete SQL tables in the Supabase dev environment

 This is a quick and dirty way to reset the database.
 It will delete all tables in the database, so use with caution.